 June 6, 2017

-When a 67-year-old millionaire wanted to marry the 36 year-old foreign woman he’d met online, it wasn’t surprising that a pre-nuptial agreement was prepared.
+When a 67-year-old multimillionaire wanted to marry the 36 year-old foreign woman he’d met online, it wasn’t surprising that a pre-nuptial agreement was prepared.
 Her lawyer told her that the agreement was “no good” but she signed it anyway.
 After they separated, the woman challenged the agreement, claiming that she had signed it under duress.
-Now the High Court of Australia is set to hear this case, which will be the most significant decision to date on the operation of pre-nuptial agreements in Australia.
+Now the High Court of Australia has decided this case, which is the most significant decision to date on the operation of pre-nuptial agreements in Australia.